District 10 - Mille Lacs area

 CO Jordan Anderson (Wadena) followed up on big-game-related complaints, including several involving the illegal dumping of deer carcasses.
 Some ATV riders were seen out over the weekend with mild weather.
 Some of the area lakes are frozen over, but ice conditions are still questionable.
 Some anglers were checked over the weekend, but no fish is worth risking your life for.

 District 9 - Brainerd area

-NR Pilot John Heineman (Bemidji) flew wolf pup telemetry and a training flight.
-Heineman also attended to administrative tasks.
+NR Pilot John Heineman (Bemidji) flew wolf telemetry and attended to administrative tasks.

 Water Resource Enforcement Officers